ergoplatform/ergodocs/docs/dev/stack/appkit.md

 return signed.toJson(true);
 ```

-As you may have noticed, for our final step we show off that it is possible to serialize the signed
+As you may have noticed, for our final step, we show off that it is possible to serialize the signed
-transaction into a Json string with pretty printing turned on.
+transaction into a JSON string with pretty-printing turned on.
 Look at the [full
 source code](https://github.com/aslesarenko/ergo-appkit-examples/blob/master/java-examples/src/main/java/org/ergoplatform/appkit/examples/FreezeCoin.java)
 of the example for more details and for using it as a template in your own
 application.

 ---

-Now with all of the code set in stone, we can run our FreezeCoin application using the following steps
+Now with all of the code set in stone, we can run our FreezeCoin application using the following steps.
 (assuming you are in the directory where you cloned
 [ergo-appkit-examples](https://github.com/aslesarenko/ergo-appkit-examples)).